Hariri Institute Announces 2012 Junior Faculty Fellows

 Prof. Stan Sclaroff, chair of the Department of Computer Science, says, “Sharon is a rising star in the critical area of Internet security.
 Her interdisciplinary work leverages ideas from economic game theory to devise incentives that will make the Internet infrastructure more secure.
 Her work gets noticed by network operators, Internet standards bodies, and even the Federal Communications Commission, which has convened a working group in response to Sharon’s groundbreaking research findings.
 We are delighted that Sharon has been selected as a Hariri Institute Junior Faculty Fellow.”

-Professor Nachiketa Sahoo joined the Information Systems Department in the School of Management in July of 2011.
+Professor Nachiketa Sahoo joined the Information Systems Department in the Questrom School of Business in July of 2011.
 His research includes applying machine learning techniques to problems in social science.
 For example, how should recommendation systems (such as for books or movies) handle changing preferences among the customers?
 In another arena, how can publications, blog posts, and comments be used to identify individuals with particular areas of expertise?
 Before working at Boston University, Prof. Sahoo earned his Ph.D. from Carnegie Mellon University’s Heinz College.

 Prof. Chris Dellarocas, chair of Information Systems, notes, “Nachi does cross disciplinary research on managing information overload.
 He has brought together ideas from social science and methods from statistical machine learning to design novel personalized information filtering techniques.
 I see a lot of potential for him as he expands his research into the phenomena of social/human information filtering over online social networks.
 His exposure to the Hariri Institute has already led to a collaboration with members of BU’s Computer Science department so I am thrilled to see him recognized as a Hariri Institute Junior Faculty Fellow.”